The Massive Flat Space Limit of Cosmological Correlators: The Massive Flat-Space Limit

 Finally, we discuss how to extend the effective action beyond the leading-order massive limit.
 The full effective action is expected to have the following form

 in which the D'almbertian operator should be understood as

-and the operator $\hat{\delta}$, which includes time derivatives, is be treated perturbatively.
+and the operator $\hat{\delta}$, which includes derivatives with respect to time, should be treated perturbatively.
 For the single-exchange diagram (where $G_n \propto (p^2 + m^2)^{-1}$), we simply have $\tilde{G}_n = G_n$.
-In Appendix \ref{EFTintout}, we show that in this case, organizing $G_n$ as a systematic expansion in $\frac{H}{m}\hat{\delta}$ corresponds to adding higher time-derivative corrections to the lowest-order non-local effective action in \eqref{MFStwovertexaction}, see \cite{Jazayeri:2022kjy,Jazayeri:2023xcj}.
+In Appendix \ref{EFTintout}, we show that in this case, organizing $G_n$ as a systematic expansion in $\frac{H}{m}\hat{\delta}$ corresponds to adding operators with higher time-derivatives to the lowest-order non-local effective action in \eqref{MFStwovertexaction}, see \cite{Jazayeri:2022kjy,Jazayeri:2023xcj}.
 At loop level, we generally expect $\tilde{G}_n \neq G_n$ due to the presence of curvature terms in the effective action, in addition to the terms arising from the flat-space limit by replacing ordinary derivatives with covariant ones.
-Computing these higher-order corrections requires accounting for sub-leading contributions in the propagator expansion, as well as previously neglected higher-order terms in $\Delta x_a$ and $\Delta \eta_a$, which we leave for future work\footnote{Alternatively, the one-loop effective action can be computed using the Schwinger-De Witt asymptotic expansion, which facilitates the inclusion of curvature corrections; see, e.g., \cite{Avramidi:1986mj}.}.
+Computing these higher-order corrections requires accounting for sub-leading contributions in the propagator expansion, as well as previously neglected higher-order terms in $\Delta x_a$ and $\Delta \eta_a$, which we leave for future work\footnote{Alternatively, the one-loop effective action can be computed using the Schwinger-De Witt asymptotic expansion, which streamlines the inclusion of curvature corrections; see, e.g., \cite{Avramidi:1986mj}.}.